• Free shipping on all orders

 Food is a basic need for all animals and under normal circumstances, pets are really looking forward to food and treats.
 As a rule, if a cat refuses to eat, this is a very clear indicator that something is going on.

 The medical term for this condition is “anorexia”.
 Anorexia is a sign of a very large list of possible causes and underlying diseases.
-A cat refusing to eat for 3 days is at extreme risk of dehydration and organ damage.
+A cat refusing to eat for 2 to 3 days is at extreme risk of dehydration and organ damage.
 If you’ve noticed that your cat has not eaten, please do not wait until tomorrow when it might be too late.
 If your cat is refusing to eat, take them in for medical consultation immediately.

 hepper single cat paw divider